pylint-dev/pylint/doc/development_guide/how_tos/custom_checkers.rst

 Once we have established that the source code has failed our check, we use ``~.BaseChecker.add_message`` to emit our failure message.

-Finally, we need to register the checker with pylint.
+Finally, we need to register the checker with Pylint.
 Add the ``register`` function to the top level of the file.

 .. code-block:: python